 Extension Faculty

-Extension faculty work at the university level, conducting research and providing programming on their specialty area.
-Some may have a small undergraduate teaching assignment, but it is not the primary function of their role.
-They also seek out agriculture and natural resource needs in counties, inform university and state leadership and specialists of those opportunities and then develop and carry out appropriate responses to meet the identified needs.
+People employed as extension faculty work at the university level, conducting research and providing programming in their specialty area.
+In addition to their research, they seek out agriculture and natural resource needs in counties, inform university and state leadership and specialists of those opportunities, and then develop and carry out appropriate responses to meet the identified needs.

-- Conduct research-based educational programs in area of expertise
+- Conduct research-based educational programs in one’s area of expertise

 - Manage budget as it relates to research initiatives